-The Simple Motor Controller installs as two devices, one of which is a virtual serial (COM) command port (see Section 3.1 for driver installation instructions).
-You can identify the COM port number by looking in your computer's Device Manager:
+The Simple Motor Controller G2 installs as two devices, one of which is a virtual serial command port.
+On Windows, you can identify the controller's COM port number by looking in your computer's Device Manager and expanding the "Ports (COM & LPT)" category.

-Windows Vista or Windows 7 device manager showing a Simple Motor Controller.

-In Linux, the COM port name will be something like /dev/ttyACM0 .
-In Mac OS X 10.7 or later the COM port name will be something like /dev/cu.usbmodemfa121 .
+On Linux, the serial port name will be something like $\sc{dev/ttyACM0}$.

+On macOS, the serial port name will be something like /dev/cu.usbmodemfal21.

 You can use a terminal program or computer software to send commands to this virtual serial port over USB.
-Most common programming languages have libraries for sending serial data (e.g. Visual C# has a SerialPort class), which makes it easy to write a custom computer program to control the

-Simple Motor Controller.
-See Section 6.7 for code examples.
+Most common programming languages have libraries for sending serial data (e.g. Visual C# has a SerialPort class), which makes it easy to write a custom computer program to control the Simple Motor Controller G2.
+See Section 8 for code examples.
 The baud rate settings do not matter when communicating through the virtual COM port.